Collection Development Plan

 Other Library Staff Members

 All Library staff members provide reference service and are in a position to become aware of student and faculty needs.
-All Library staff members participate in the collection development process by bringing gaps in the collection or materials that should be acquired or weeded to the attention of the Director of Library Services.
+All Library staff members participate in the collection development process by bringing gaps in the collection or materials that should be acquired or weeded to the attention of the Library Director.

 STUDENT EMPLOYEES